5 exHere are 5 stories of unity in the bible to help you keep the relationship between God and that of man.

 It is then that he encounters his brothers again, now remorseful, along with his father.

-After all the things the brothers did, many would expect Joseph to hate them, inflict harm on them or at least cast them aside.
-However, he doesn’t
+After all the things the brothers did, many would expect Joseph to hate them, inflict harm on them, or at least cast them aside.
+However, he doesn’t respond this way.

 He sees their change of heart and shows them forgiveness.
 In fact, he even tells them not to be angry with themselves for what they’d done to him and saying that God had sent him to Egypt in order to preserve them (Genesis 45:4-8).